cacapon/auto-temp-cleaner/README.md

 After that, the contents of the temporary folder will be automatically deleted at regular intervals.

 You can also initialize by pressing the "Initialize settings" button.

+## License and Attribution

+This project does not use code from any source other than the template.

+We follow the template's license.